 Is that all?
 Sounds pretty easy.

 Not exactly.
-That algorithm that determines your ad’s position during the auction is not based exclusively on everyone’s “bids”, but also on the quality of the advertisers’ landing pages (if they are optimised for mobile, if the content is good, if the site is secure…) and if the ad copy itself is related to the keyword for which the advertiser is bidding.
+That algorithm that determines your ad’s position during the auction is not based exclusively on everyone’s “bids”, but also on the quality of the advertisers’ landing pages (if they are optimized for mobile, if the content is good, if the site is secure…) and if the ad copy itself is related to the keyword for which the advertiser is bidding.
 This means that your ad’s position will rise and fall according to these factors and what other advertisers are doing, and your SEM campaigns will require daily management.
 Add to that the fact that the search engines are continually tweaking their rules, and you will need to keep up with these changes on the platform so that your campaigns are not negatively impacted.
 Here is an article on a recent Google change to give you an idea of the types of updates search engines regularly implement.

 Although the basic SEM concepts are pretty simple, managing an account with PPC campaigns that are both relevant and profitable can be a complicated undertaking.
 Many advertisers do not have the resources to dedicate all the time needed for effective SEM management and end up losing out on the opportunity to grow their business and sell more online.
 At All Around Digital we are experts on search engine marketing and can help you take your SEM programme to the next level.
 Reach out to us if you need help!